Alan Dershowitz: Avi Weiss (1989)

+Kirtanananda Swami (1990)

+In 1990, the US federal government indicted Kirtanananda Swami on five counts of racketeering, six counts of mail fraud, and conspiracy to murder two of his opponents in the Hare Krishna movement (Stephen Bryant and Charles St. Denis).
+The government claimed that he had illegally amassed a profit of more than $10.5 million over four years.
+It also charged that he ordered the killings because the victims had threatened to reveal his sexual abuse of minors.

+On March 29, 1991, Kīrtanānanda was convicted on nine of the 11 charges (the jury failed to reach a verdict on the murder charges), but the Court of Appeals, convinced by the arguments of defense attorney Alan Morton Dershowitz, threw out the convictions, saying that child molestation evidence had unfairly prejudiced the jury against Kīrtanānanda, who was not charged with those crimes.

 O. J. Simpson (1995)

-In the O. J. Simpson murder case, Dershowitz acted as an appellate adviser to Simpson's defense team during the trial, and later wrote a book about it, Reasonable Doubts: The Criminal Justice System and the O. J. Simpson Case (1996).
+During the murder trial of O. J. Simpson, Dershowitz acted as an appellate adviser to Simpson's defense team, and later wrote a book about it, Reasonable Doubts: The Criminal Justice System and the O. J. Simpson Case (1996).
 Dershowitz wrote: "the Simpson case will not be remembered in the next century.
 It will not rank as one of the trials of the century.
 It will not rank with the Nuremberg trials, the Rosenberg trial, Sacco and Vanzetti.
 It is on par with Leopold and Loeb and the Lindbergh case, all involving celebrities.
 It is also not one of the most important cases of my own career.
 I would rank it somewhere in the middle in terms of interest and importance."
 The case has been described as the most publicized criminal trial in American history.

 Jeffrey Epstein (2008)

 Dershowitz was a member of the legal defense team for the first criminal case against Jeffrey Epstein, who was investigated after accusations that he had repeatedly solicited sex from minors.
 Dershowitz had previously befriended Epstein through their mutual acquaintance Lynn Forester de Rothschild.
+In 2006 while working on Epstein's legal team Dershowitz described Epstein as his close friend and claimed “When the full story finally comes out, the world will learn what we already know—that Jeffrey is a good person who does many good things.”